Automation Testing

 Mailosaur provides an API that can be programmatically accessed in most programming languages, including Java, JavaScript, C#, Python etc.

 So if you have a Selenium test written in any of these languages and need to verify email, you can easily add the API to your tests to get this functionality.
-You also gain the benefit of not having to set up your own email and SMTP servers for testing.
+You also benefit from not having to set up your own email and SMTP servers for testing.

 Is this Better than In-House Email and SMTP Servers?

-Sometimes when folks want to test in their development environments, they have to set up a local email server.
+Sometimes, when folks want to test in their development environments, they must set up a local email server.

 When you have an online application, however, you might have a development environment, a testing environment a production environment.

-Mailosaur has real SMTP servers, along with an infinite number of email addresses that you can use without the need and trouble of setting them up yourself.
+Mailosaur has real SMTP servers and an infinite number of email addresses you can use without the need and trouble of setting them up yourself.

 Unlimited Email Addresses are Cool!

-If you are using your company’s internal email address, you are limited to that e-mail address.
+If you use your company’s internal email address, you are limited to that email address.

-If you want to test your own products by requiring people to create an account and enter their email addresses, you’ll invariably get stuck.
+You'll invariably get stuck if you want to test your products by requiring people to create an account and enter their email addresses.

-For example, a typical user signs up consists of them clicking on Sign Up, after which they get a link sent to their email.
-They then click on the link to verify their email address and then finally into your product.
+For example, a typical user signs up by clicking on Sign Up, after which they get a link sent to their email.
+They then click on the link to verify their email address and, finally, into your product.

-Say, for example, you want to test what would happen if a hundred users signed up concurrently to your product.
-You're going to be stuck with that one company email address that you've been using thus far, or maybe the 20 that somebody set up for you.
+For example, you want to test what would happen if a hundred users signed up concurrently to your product.
+You'll be stuck with that one company email address you've been using thus far, or maybe the 20 that somebody set up for you.
 With unlimited emails, you can create more realistic scenarios.

 Sounds pretty cool to me.